dollybuzz/discord-buzz-bot/README.md

 # BuzzBot

-BuzzBot brings your community to life with fun, thought-provoking weekly questions!
-Post automatically or by command, and get everyone chatting, sharing, and connecting.
+BuzzBot brings your community to life with fun, thought-provoking weekly questions to get everyone chatting, sharing, and connecting.
 Easy to set up and privacy-friendly, QOTW is the ultimate way to keep your server buzzing with fresh conversations!

 After installing the bot [here](https://discord.com/oauth2/authorize?client_id=1303331750034014269), simply interact with BuzzBot by typing "/qotw" in your chat bar!

 References:
 [discord.js](https://discord.js.org/)
 [discord.dev](https://discord.com/developers/docs/intro)

-Disadvantage: The json file which contains the weekly questions gets wiped with Heroku's dyno restart.
-Consequently, a new question of the week is selected prior to the scheduled time.
-The only ideal solution is to use a database to prevent the current question from changing prematurely, but the temporary decision is to avoid using a database at this time.

 **BuzzBot's Privacy Policy**